udacity/fend/README.md

 ## Projects

-Thw following is a list of current projects required to complete the Front End Nanodegree.
+The following is a list of current projects required to complete the Front End Nanodegree.

 1. [Mockup to Article](https://github.com/udacity/frontend-mockup-to-article)
 2. [Animal Trading Cards](https://github.com/udacity/fend-animal-trading-cards)